Also known as Bile Duct Cancer. The major function of the bile duct is to move a fluid called bile produced in the liver to the gallbladder

 An imbalance in bile acids can be toxic to the epithelial cells lining the bile ducts.
 Factors contributing to bile acid imbalance include:

-- Diet: High-fat diets and low-fiber diets can alter bile composition, increasing the concentration of harmful bile acids.
+High-fat, low-fiber diets can alter bile composition and increase the concentration of harmful bile acids. -

-- Obesity: Excess body fat influences bile acid metabolism and increases the risk of bile acid imbalance.
+Excess body fat influences bile acid metabolism and raises the risk of imbalance. -

-- Medical Conditions: Conditions such as gallstones, biliary strictures, or surgical injuries can cause bile stasis, leading to concentrated and more toxic bile.
+Gallstones, biliary strictures, or surgical injuries can lead to bile stasis, making bile more concentrated — and more toxic.

-- Membrane Disruption: Bile acids can dissolve lipid membranes, causing cellular injury.
+Bile acids can dissolve lipid membranes, injuring the cells. -

-- Oxidative Stress: Excessive bile acids generate reactive oxygen species (ROS), leading to oxidative stress and DNA damage.
+Excess bile acids can generate reactive oxygen species (ROS), causing DNA damage. -

-- Chronic Inflammation: Prolonged exposure to high bile acid levels triggers chronic inflammation, which can promote tumor development.
+Long-term exposure to toxic bile acids triggers inflammation, which may promote cancer development.

 Genetic Factors